 - Cat litter or sand for better tire traction

-I am planning to be out much of Sunday and part of Monday giving ground truth information to the National Weather Service, live streaming so you can see what it’s like without having to go out yourself, and assisting in coverage on our radio partners, Eagle Radio/Hutchinson.
+I am planning to be out much of the day Wednesday giving ground truth information to the National Weather Service, live streaming so you can see what it’s like without having to go out yourself, and assisting in coverage on our radio partners, Eagle Radio/Hutchinson.
 Here is my list of winter-specific items:

 - heavy duty work gloves

 - “Space” blanket, and a heavy regular blanket

 And of course my heaviest winter coat, a scarf, a stocking cap, and multiple layers of clothes including several changes of clothes in case of getting wet.
 Most of the other recommended items live in the truck year-round.

 I expect that at least part of the state will be upgraded to a Winter Storm Warning for Tuesday night through Thursday.
 Here are some tips from Ready.gov to be prepared for Winter Storm Warning conditions: